-When it comes to real estate, you might hear some say you need to invest passively in syndication and funds, or in crowdfunding, or own single-family homes.
-Some will say you have to invest in apartments, or mobile home parks or self-storage.
+When it comes to real estate, you might hear some say you need to invest passively in syndication and funds, in crowdfunding, or own single-family homes.
+Some will say you have to invest in apartments, mobile home parks, or self-storage.

 It can be a little too much.

 The key is to figure out what resonates with you, and whose stories appeal to you.
 Figure out who you want to emulate and learn from.

 Everyone has something to say, some advice to give.
 When you start to feel overwhelmed, just pick the things that seem useful.
 It might be one or two principles or strategies.